siliconharborlabs/generator-jhipster/generators/server/templates/_README.md

 ## OAuth 2.0 / OpenID Connect

 Congratulations!
-You've selected an excellent way to secure your JHipster application.
+You've selected an excellent way to secure your StackStack application.
 If you're not sure what OAuth and OpenID Connect (OIDC) are, please see [What the Heck is OAuth?](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

 To log in to your app, you'll need to have [Keycloak](https://keycloak.org) up and running.
-The JHipster Team has created a Docker container for you that has the default users and roles.
+The StackStack Team has created a Docker container for you that has the default users and roles.
 You can see [the settings for Keycloak on GitHub](https://github.com/danielpetisme/jhipster-keycloak).
 Start Keycloak using the following command.

 ```
 docker-compose -f src/main/docker/keycloak.yml up